segment-boneyard/metrics-stripe-charges/Readme.md

 ## Metrics

-The metrics exposed by this plugin are divided by date granularity.
+The metrics exposed by this plugin are:

-Daily:
-- `stripe charges today` - the number of charges today
+- `stripe charges` - the number of charges today
-- `stripe charged today` - the amount charged today
+- `stripe charged` - the amount charged today
-- `stripe charges yesterday` - the number of charges yesterday
-- `stripe charged yesterday` - the amount charged yesterday
-- `stripe charges 2 days ago` - the number of charges 2 days ago
-- `stripe charged 2 days ago` - the amount charged 2 days ago

-Weekly:
-- `stripe charges past week` - the number of charges last week
-- `stripe charged past week` - total charged last week
-- `stripe charges 2 weeks ago` - the number of charges 2 weeks ago
-- `stripe charged 2 weeks ago` - total charged 2 weeks ago

-Monthly:
-- `stripe charges past month` - the number of charges last month
-- `stripe charged past month` - total charged last month
-- `stripe charges 2 months ago` - the number of charges 2 months ago
-- `stripe charged 2 months ago` - total charged 2 months ago

-Total:
-- `stripe charges` - total amount of Stripe charges
-- `stripe charged` - total amount charged

-Weekly Sparkline:
-- `stripe charges last week` - an array of charges in the past 7 days
-- `stripe charged last week` - an array of charge amounts in the past 7 days
+and are calculated for the last 30 days, last 52 weeks, and last 10 years.

 ## License